AeroNotix/lispkit/README.md

 * libwebkit2gtk
 * gtk2
-* sqlite (if you change the cookie backend, default does not require this)
+* SQLite (if you change the cookie backend, default does not require this)
 * A CL implementation (tested with SBCL so far)

 ```shell